-For example, for the Lilac and Forest Ketubot, shimmery opal and silver are standard-priced colors for the backing layer.
-You also have the option to request a giclee-printed custom color, for which there is a $75 charge.
-Please note that some of the ketubot shown here on my website are pictured with custom colors, and so the custom color charge is included in their prices.
+- If your papercut is white, you get to choose the color for the backing layer on your ketubah.
+Opal and silver are standard-priced backing colors for many of our ketubot.
+Or, you have the option to request a giclee-printed custom backing color.
+Some of the ketubot shown here on the website are pictured with custom colors, and the custom color charge is included in their pricing.

-If you are using one of my standard texts you will most likely want to request that I personalize it for you with your names, wedding date, and so on, for a seamless calligraphic look (there is a $75 fee for this).
+Most of my customers request that I personalize the text with names, wedding date, and so on, for a seamless calligraphic look.
 The fonts that I use are my own calligraphic fonts.
 Please let me know if you have any special requests regarding formatting, fonts or text color.

 TIMING & SHIPPING

-Please plan to allow 4-6 weeks for creation of your papercut ketubah.
-If your deadline is sooner just let me know and I will be happy to work with you to have your ketuba ready in advance of your wedding - my ketubot can be created very quickly when necessary!
+If possible, please plan to allow 4-6 weeks for creation of your papercut ketubah.
+If your deadline is sooner just let me know, and I will be happy to work with you to be sure your ketubah is ready well in advance of your wedding!

-I will send you some detailed care information when your ketubah ships.
-Your ketubah will ship flat, packed cozy within a clear plastic art envelope, safely between several layers of cardboard, by UPS ground.
-It will be mounted onto a firm foam board, ready for signing and display at your wedding!
+I will send you detailed care information when your ketubah ships.
+Your ketubah will ship flat by UPS Ground, protected within a clear plastic art envelope and packed safely between several layers of cardboard.
+It will be mounted on a firm white gatorboard, ready for signing and display at your wedding!